cgwire/kitsu/docs/studio-report/README.md

-# Build a Studio Report
+# Building Studio Reports

-## Know Everything that is Happening in the Studio
+## Studio Resource Overview

 As a Producer, you need to know everything.